jiashen85/Getting_and_Cleaning_Data/CodeBook.md

 Date: Sunday, March 22, 2015

 This codebook is created in the spirit of data dictionary per the course requirement "a code book that describes the variables, the data, and any transformations or work that you performed to clean up the data".
 Link: https://class.coursera.org/getdata-012/human_grading/view/courses/973499/assessments/3/submissions.
-Hence, it is author's interpretation that the codebook is to explain the variables used or transformed to perofrm the analysis, not the variables of the data itself.The data variable explanation can be found under feature_info.txt file in the original data zip folder.
+Hence, it is author's interpretation that the codebook is to explain the variables used or transformed to perofrm the analysis, not the variables of the data itself.The data variable explanation can be found under "feature_info.txt" file in the original data zip folder.

 The codebook is also composed under the guidance of Week1 lecture "Components of Tidy Data" :https://github.com/rdpeng/courses/blob/master/03_GettingData/01_03_componentsOfTidyData/index.md.
 Per its advice, a "study design" session is also included within the codebook along with the variable explanation and transformation.